abernicchia-heroku/heroku-sources-endpoint-deploy-action/README.md

 The author of this article makes any warranties about the completeness, reliability and accuracy of this information. **Any action you take upon the information of this website is strictly at your own risk**, and the author will not be liable for any losses and damages in connection with the use of the website and the information provided. **None of the items included in this repository form a part of the Heroku Services.**

 ## How to use it
 Create the following GitHub workflow under `.github/workflows` directory within your repository and add the following YAML file and configure it.
+If you need to filter files from your repository before deploy use the `sparse-checkout` option available with `actions/checkout`.

 This will be executed on push events
 ```